 If you choose not to use a funeral director to carry out final arrangements, you will need to complete and file the death certificate yourself.
 Maryland law requires you to file the death certificate with the Department of Health and Mental Hygiene within 72 hours of the death.
 (Maryland Code, Health-General, § 4-212 (2018).)

-There is a 48-hour mandatory wait period after the death before a cremation can go ahead.
+There is a 48-hour mandatory waiting period after death before a cremation can proceed.
 Completing the legally required paperwork usually takes at least 24 hours.
-So, it is fair to say that it is usually 3-7 days for a cremation to be performed.
-(Longer if there are any issues with consent or issuing a death certificate)

 After the cremation process and the remains have cooled, the ashes are carefully collected from the chamber.
 Any metal or other non-combustible items, such as surgical implants or jewelry, are removed from the ashes.
-The ashes are processed to ensure they are finely ground and free of any remaining fragments.

 The processed cremation ashes are then placed in a temporary container or an urn, as chosen by the family or provided by the funeral home.